theodorejb/peachy-sql/README.md

 These limits can be easily reached when attempting to bulk-insert hundreds or thousands of rows at a time.
-To avoid these limits, the `insertBulk` method automatically splits large bulk insert queries into batches to efficiently handle any number of rows.
+To avoid these limits, the `insertBulk` method automatically splits large bulk insert queries into batches to efficiently handle any number of rows (`getQueryCount` returns the number of required batches).
 The default limits (listed above) can be customized via the "maxBoundParams" and "maxInsertRows" PeachySQL options.

 #### update and delete